-Many people want to live a healthy lifestyle, which means a day doesn’t pass without them having fruit or vegetables as part f their diet.
+Many people want to live a healthy lifestyle, which means a day doesn’t pass without fruit or vegetables as part f their diet.
 This is an opportunity to make money out of such habits by starting a fruits and vegetable vending business.

 The business will do best in areas where there is enough traffic, such as in residential estates.
 With less than 20,000 shillings, you can start this business and make a fortune out of it.

 To start and grow a business to a big name in any industry, you need to make the right decisions.
 Although the businesses to Start with 20k mentioned earlier are easy to start and run, failure is inevitable if you do not choose your location wisely.
 Therefore, before you start a business, you should be prepared to pay the price of hard work.